On Equivalence Between Decentralized Policy-Profile Mixtures and Behavioral Coordination Policies in Multi-Agent Systems: Abstract

 \section{Abstract}

 Constrained decentralized team problem formulations are good models for many cooperative multi-agent systems.
-Constraints necessitate randomization when solving for optimal solutions---our past results show that joint randomization amongst the team is necessary for strong (Lagrangian) duality to hold---, but a better understanding of randomization still remains.
-For a partially observed multi-agent system with Borel hidden state and finite observations and actions, we prove the equivalence between joint mixtures of decentralized policy-profiles (both pure and behavioral) and common-information based behavioral coordination policies (also mixtures of them).
+Constraints necessitate randomization when solving for optimal solutions---past results show that joint randomization in the team is in general necessary for (strong) Lagrangian duality to hold---, but a better understanding of randomization still remains.

+For a partially observed multi-agent system with a Borel hidden state, countable observations, and finite actions, we prove the following: \textit{i}) independently randomized decentralized policy-profiles---whether behavioral or pure---induce the same occupation measures (on joint-history and joint-action pairs) as decentralized behavioral policy-profiles; and \textit{ii}) jointly randomized behavioral and pure decentralized policy-profiles induce the same occupation measures.
+Restricting to finite observations, we also prove that joint mixtures of decentralized policy-profiles (both pure and behavioral) and common information based behavioral coordination policies (also mixtures of them) induce the same occupation measures.
 This generalizes past work that shows equivalence between pure decentralized policy-profiles and pure coordination policies.
-The equivalence can be exploited to develop results on strong duality and number of randomizations.
+These results can be used to develop further results on Lagrangian duality, the minimum number of randomizations needed in an optimal behavioral coordination policy, and learning based schemes that can find approximately optimal solutions.